isomerpages/govtech-gobusiness-main/_run-and-grow/intellectual-property/about-ip.md

 {% include panels-featurelink.html panels=site.data.rgp008a_ipgrow-about %}

-Watch the video below to learn more about getting started managing your business's IA/IP.
+Watch the video below to learn how to manage your business's IA/IP with our platform.

 <p>
 <div class="bp-youtube">